StanfordPL/stoke/README.md

 The remainder of STOKE's software dependencies are available on github and will be downloaded automatically the first time that STOKE is built.
-To build stoke for a Haswell system
+To build stoke for a Haswell system type the appropriate command for your system (the default is Haswell):
-type:

     $ make

-For Sandy Bridge and Nehalem, it instead requires

     $ make sandybridge

-or

     $ make nehalem

 To add STOKE and its related components to your path, type:

     $ export PATH=$PATH:/<path_to_stoke>/bin

 Setting the path is important for the testing tools to run.
-To run the tests, type:
+To run the tests, choose the appropriate command:

     $ make test
+    $ make sandybridge_test
+    $ make nehalem_test

 The files generated during the build process can be deleted by typing: